This guide describes the bundle update process. When a bundle update is available, an alert is displayed in the Manage Jenkins screen.

 defaultVersion

 for each configured repository.
-This new value should be the branch your instance is currently using to checkout the CasC bundles. -
+This new value should be the branch your instance is currently using to check out the CasC bundles. -

 Select Save.